alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 To make this Remote Desktop Service accessible from the internet an `A` record will need to be added to the DNS Zone for the domain associated with the DSG.

-- Create a DNS zone for the DSG in the SHM subscription at `Resource Groups -> RG_SHM_DNS -> dgroup<dsg-id>.co.uk`. - Create an `A` record with the name `rds` and as its value matching the external IP address that is assigned to the "RDS_NIC1" resource within the Azure Portal.
+- Create a DNS zone for the DSG in the SHM subscription at `Resource Groups -> RG_SHM_DNS -> dgroup<dsg-id>.co.uk`. - Create or update an `A` record with the name `rds` and as its value matching the external IP address that is assigned to the "RDS_NIC1" resource within the Azure Portal.

 #### Configuration of SSL on RDS Gateway